bitterbit/ctf/google-ctf-qual-2021/weather/README.md

 ## Overview
 First things first, open IDA.
+We have 46 functions, half of them "unreachable" from main and all look very similar referencing the same memory and have a similar execution tree shape.
-The first thing we saw was not too many functions, about half of them "unreachable" from main.
-Additionally, there was one function referencing all of those functions, passing a reference to them to `register_prinf_function`.
-We called this function `configure_custon_print_functions`.
+Additionally, one function (we called it `configure_custon_print_functions`) references all of those "unreachable" functions, passing them as a reference to `register_prinf_function`.

 `configure_custon_print_functions` is called on init (before main) and by putting a breakpoint at the functions it registers we can see some of them are executed in a normal execution flow.